 You cannot drop courses after the drop deadline.
 UCD does not give W's for dropped courses.
 Instead we have strict drop deadlines.
 If you want to drop a course you must do so before the appropriate deadline.
 Requests for drops after deadlines must be accompanied by documentation that proves something catastrophic and beyond your control happened to you after the drop deadline.
 Dropped courses are not listed on your transcript.

 So how do you learn all this stuff?
-See an adviser, read the General Catalog, and know the deadlines given in the Class Schedule and Registration Guide (CSRG).
-Catalogs and class schedules are available from the UC Davis Bookstore.
+See an adviser, read the General Catalog, and know the deadlines given in the Quarter Dates and Deadlines Calendar.

 There are two drop deadlines.